-The Office of the Dean of Students serves as the primary contact for students in need of assistance outside of the classroom.
-For survivors of sexual misconduct, the Dean’s Office offers one on one contact and care.
+The Office of Student Affairs serves as the primary contact for students in need of assistance outside of the classroom.
+For survivors of sexual misconduct, the Student Affairs Office offers one on one contact and care.
 The Dean and Director can also assist with questions regarding the University conduct process; speaking about misconduct and the process does not oblige a survivor to file conduct or criminal charges.

 Erin McDonald, Director of Student Conduct – 312-567-5133